MicrosoftDocs/navdevitpro-content-pr/README.md

 - Use action verbs that are specific such as develop, buy, build, troubleshoot.
 No -ing words.
 - No small words - don't include a, and, the, in, or, etc.
 - Country-specific article file names are prefixed with the country code.
 Example: "ca-" for Canada.
-- All files must be in markdown and use the .md file extension.
+- All files must be in Markdown and use the .md file extension.

 #### Examples